-- 4.171 This expenditure is split into four categories: - 4.171.1 Preventive maintenance routine, interval-based maintenance (interval is determined by asset management information systems).
-This comprises inspections, condition assessments, condition monitoring and routine servicing of Transpower's network plant and equipment; - 4.171.2 Predictive maintenance needs-based maintenance (also informed by asset management plans).
+- 4.153 This expenditure is split into four categories:66 - 4.153.1 Preventive maintenance routine, interval-based maintenance (interval is determined by asset management information systems).
+This comprises inspections, condition assessments, condition monitoring and routine servicing of Transpower's network plant and equipment; - 4.153.2 Predictive maintenance needs-based maintenance (also informed by asset management plans).
 Predictive works are usually remedial work, identified through the preventive maintenance and asset information feedback processes.
 The objective is to ensure that deferred maintenance is addressed, and asset health is managed.
-This includes work such as condition-based repairs, vegetation control, additional targeted condition monitoring; - 4.171.3 Proactive maintenance maintenance done to manage root causes of asset failure before asset failure occurs.
+This includes work such as condition-based repairs, vegetation control, additional targeted condition monitoring; - 4.153.3 Proactive maintenance maintenance done to manage root causes of asset failure before asset failure occurs.
 This is usually driven by tactical or strategic reliability analysis.
 Works include reliability driven corrective work.
-One-off condition monitoring, inspections to determine fault causes; and - 4.171.4 Corrective maintenance response based maintenance to respond to faults.
-This is usually to correct faults, restore an asset to service, and/or make asset safe to use. - 4.172 We assess each of these categories below.
-Our assessment focusses whether each of these categories has been sufficiently justified and whether it is likely to reflect prudent and efficient expenditure. - 4.173 We received no submissions on our draft decision for grid maintenance opex.
+One-off condition monitoring, inspections to determine fault causes; - 4.153.4 Corrective maintenance response based maintenance to respond to faults.
+This is usually to correct faults, restore an asset to service, and/or make asset safe to use. - 4.154 We assess each of these categories below.
+Our assessment focusses whether each of these categories has been sufficiently justified and whether it is likely to reflect prudent and efficient expenditure.